InterviewPrepHub/ImplementKafka/README.md

 ### requirements:

 ### topic management -
+- singleton
-- create & delete topic
+- create & delete topic (CRUD for topic)
 - topic can have multiple partition

 ### producer API
 - publish message to specified topic
 - partition selection based on key.hashcode % partition_count(random hash)
+- key is part of message payload

 ### consumer API
 - subscribe and unsubscribe  from topics
-- poll for messages on subscribed topic
+- poll for messages on partition index of the subscribed topic
 - maintain offset tracking per consumer

 ### message ordering